wlmnzf/CPU-spectre-meltdown/Meltdown-Windows/README.md

    >  <Import Project="$(ProgramFiles)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\VC\VCTargets\BuildCustomizations\masm.targets" \/>

-   Change the path of "masm.props" and "masm.targets".
+   Change the path of "masm.props" and "masm.targets"  to be the correct path in your PC .